aurorascharff/rsc-workshop/STEPS.md

 - Add metadata to contactId page
 - Add cache() to getContact since it´s a dynamic page with metadata, log the result and show it´s only once per render
 - Add staleTimes 30 to cache routes
 - Mention unstable cache and show example fixing the search: we are refetching the contact because this page is dynamic, lets cache this.
-Show unstable-cache and mention revalidation.
+Show unstable-cache and mention revalidation, show that we dont need to see any edit/loading.tsx.
 Leave it as a seperate function but dont use it, mention revalidateTag.
 - Add not-found global,  contactId/not-found.tsx og throw fra contactId, contactId/edit/page.ts ErrorBoundary, contactId/edit/error.tsx

 ### Intro: Implement global error state with Zustand and React Context